St. Stephen's Cathedral, Vienna: Bells in the North tower

-In the south tower
+Bells in the South tower

-Of the 13 bells in the south tower, eleven are used for traditional pealing.
-Installed at an elevation of 25 m, the bells were cast in 1960 by the Pfundner Bell Foundry as replacements for the 4 older bells, especially the Old Pummerin, lost in the 1945 fire.
-The largest is the newer version of the Halbpummerin, known as the Stephanusglocke ("Bell of St. Stephan", sharing the cathedral's namesake), and is the cathedral's second bourdon bell after the Pummerin.
+Of the 14 bells in the south tower, eleven are used for traditional pealing.
+Installed at an elevation of 25 m, the bells were cast in 1960 by the Pfundner Bell Foundry as replacements for the 4 older bells, especially the Josephinische-glocke, lost in the 1945 fire.
+The largest of these new bells is the replacement Halbpummerin, known as the Stephanusglocke ("Bell of St. Stephan", sharing the cathedral's namesake), and is the cathedral's second bourdon bell after the Pummerin.
 They are rung in exacting patterns to announce Mass gatherings, feasts and other significant holy events.
-For example, the Stephanusglocke sounds whenever the archbishop of Vienna is present at the cathedral.
-On 16 March 2022, the south tower bells erroneously sounded for 20 minutes overnight, beginning at 2:11 a.m.
+For example, the Stephanusglocke sounds whenever the archbishop of Vienna is present at the cathedral, just like its predecessor, the Johannesglocke.

+On 16 March 2022, the bells erroneously sounded for 20 minutes overnight, beginning at 2:11 a.m.
 According to priest Toni Faber, it was determined that hackers remotely accessed the computer-automated system that activates the bells.
+Luckily the Pummerin was not involved.